tenyapious/tenyapious/README.md

 - 😄 Pronouns: Coder
 - ⚡ Fun fact: I love C on the low and will definetely see into it someday.

-:information_source: I changed my username from "dretekin" to reflect my real name
+:information_source: I decided to change my username from "dretekin" to reflect my real name!